Office workers, visitors and downtown residents can find an essential mix of specialty shops, services and

 GM removed the fortress-like concrete berms facing Jefferson Avenue for the new front entrance.

-SEPTEMBER 1, 2004ANDIAMO DETROIT ITALIA OPENS
+SEPTEMBER 1, 2004ANDIAMO DETROIT RIVERFRONT OPENS

 Andiamo, an award winning restaurant, opens with spectacular views of the Detroit Riverfront.